Portrait of Dr. Autumn Guel

 Biography

-As an Associate Professor of Instruction in the College of Education at Texas State University, I have the privilege of teaching and designing courses in Adult, Professional, and Community Education (APCE); Human Resource Development (HRD); and Integrated Studies (INTS).
-My work centers on career development, adult learning, and lifelong education, with a commitment to helping students connect their academic experiences to both their professional goals and personal growth.
+She serves as an Associate Professor of Instruction in the College of Education at Texas State University, where she teaches and designs courses in Adult, Professional, and Community Education (APCE), Human Resource Development (HRD), and Integrated Studies (INTS).
+Her work focuses on career development, adult learning, and lifelong education, with a strong commitment to helping students connect their academic experiences to their professional goals and personal growth.

-My teaching philosophy is grounded in the belief that education should empower learners, encouraging them to recognize their strengths, envision their possible selves, and build confidence in their ability to thrive.
-This perspective also guides my approach to course design and mentorship.
-My research interests include career readiness, adult learner identity development (possible selves), instructional design, and experiential learning.
+Her teaching philosophy is grounded in the belief that education should empower learners to recognize their strengths, envision their possible selves, and build confidence in their ability to thrive.
+This perspective informs her course design and mentorship.
+Her research interests include career readiness, adult learner identity development (possible selves), Human Resource Development (HRD), instructional design, and experiential learning.

 Research Interests

-Adult Education, Experiential Learning, Possible Selves, Career Readiness, AI, HRD
+Adult Education, Experiential Learning, Possible Selves, Career Readiness, Human Resource Development

 Teaching Interests